ashthomasweb/codestasher/README.md

 Project is: _in development_

 ## Contact
-Created by Ashley Thomas (https://www.ashthomascode.com/) - feel free to contact me!
+Created by Ashley Thomas - https://www.ashthomascode.com

 <!-- END of document -->